gh-jake/houston-project2-0315/README.md

 Project 2
 5/9/21

 NYT Books App allows the user to browse the day's fiction and nonfiction bestsellers, search for a book by title or author, and curate a reading list of titles.
+On the Home page, the user can add a book from the bestsellers list to their reading list.
+On the Search page, the user can search for books by title or author and add them to their reading list.
+(Due to the limitations of the NYT Books API, the exact title or full name of the author must be entered, non-case-sensitive.)
+The My Books page allows the user to see their saved titles and delete them from their list if they so choose.

 ------------------------------------------------------------------------